CodeMaster7000/CodeMaster7000.github.io/README.md

 - [Language Detector](https://github.com/CodeMaster7000/Language-Detector)
 - [Team Project by NetFruit Technologies - InvenMania](https://github.com/NetFruit-Technologies/InvenMania)

+### My fields of expertise

+- I can code in Python, JavaScript and some C++.
+- I like to tinker in other languages.
+- I am an intermediate photographer and photo editor.
+- I can use Blender at a beginner's level.

 # How to reach me
 If you have any queries related to coding, please refer to the "Where can you follow me?" section of my [Github profile](https://github.com/CodeMaster7000).
 I would be happy to help.